Trip to Northern California, Oregon and Washington along the Cascade Mountain Range

 Cater Falls Trailhead.
 Noticed the bear grass with inflorences that look like white light bulbs.

 Nisqually River bridge.

-The weather was so foggy that we could not see where was the top of Mt.
-Rainier.
+The weather was so foggy that we could not see where the top of Mt.
+Rainier was.
 That was a real downer.
 We went to the Visitorís Center.
 Got some souvenirs.
 There was a nice topographical diorama of the national park.

 We checked with the park ranchers and found out that Route 123 was open.
 Using this route really shortens the distance back to Packwood.

 32293.
 Stopped at Reflection Lakes to take photos.

 32297.
 Now we are in Stevenís Canyon.
 More bear grass flowers.

 32302.
 A shady glade.